CuratorialVoice/CuratorialVoice.github.io/README.md

 The project Co-I is [Andrew Salway](http://www.bbrel.co.uk/), Research Fellow in Digital Humanities, [School of Media, Film and Music](http://www.sussex.ac.uk/mfm/), [University of Sussex](http://www.sussex.ac.uk/).
 Andrew has 20 years’ experience of digital text mining and corpus linguistic methods in humanities research, and of project management.
 He previously applied corpus linguistic techniques to analyse the informational content of audio description (Salway, [2007](http://www.bbrel.co.uk/pdfs/Pre-edited%20version%20Audio%20Description%20a%20Corpus-based%20Analysis.pdf)) and co-developed a generalized system of image-text relations (Martinec and Salway, [2005](http://www.bbrel.co.uk/pdfs/06Martinec-Salway.pdf)).

+[Simon Wibberley](http://www.sussex.ac.uk/profiles/199343), Research Fellow in Digital Humanities and member of the Text Analytics Group ([TAG Lab](http://www.taglaboratory.org/)) at the University of Sussex, provided expertise in text classification during two '[sprints](https://www.drupal.org/sprints)' that used Method52 as a classification framework.

 ### Events

 Our first event - 'Defining Curatorial Voice' - took place 26-27 February 2019.
 See the [event page](https://curatorialvoice.github.io/defining) for further details.